 All 6th-12th graders are welcome to come join in singing, fun, and fellowship!
 Weekly rehearsals take place in the Choir Room on Sundays from 4:00 pm-5:00 pm.
 This ensemble participates regularly in 8:30 am Sunday morning worship, church-sponsored mission events, and attends a summer choir tour annually.
 Contact Nathan Frank for more information.
 Click Here for Youth Choir Schedule

 The Chancel Choir is open to all who enjoy singing and sharing music and wish to enter a commitment to create music with others to share the glory of God.
 A wide variety of musical abilities are welcome in the Chancel Choir.
 This choir primarily leads worship at the 11:00 am worship service on Sunday mornings.
-We rehearse on Wednesday evenings 7:30pm-9:00pm in the Choir Room on the second floor.
+We rehearse on Wednesday evenings 7:30pm-9:00pm in the Sanctuary.
 The Chancel Choir also performs a variety of concerts throughout the year.
 You can join by attending one of our regularly scheduled rehearsals.
 Contact Nathan Frank for more information.
-Childcare is provided.
 For rehearsal tracks, click HERE.

 J.O.Y.
 SINGERS: SENIOR ADULT CHOIR

-A new choral group, The Joy Singers, is a ministry of the Johns Creek United Methodist Church.
+The Joy Singers is a ministry of the Johns Creek United Methodist Church.
 It provides an opportunity for anyone 55+ to be involved in the joy of singing.
-Through our own involvement, we plan to share the joy we have as a group, showing the love of God as we interact with our audiences.
+We share the joy we have as a group, showing the love of God as we interact with our audiences.
 “Lifting voices in song remains a chief way that we praise God.
 Singing praises together unites minds and hearts, breath and voices – indeed the whole being – in praise.”
 (Hakyoung Cho Kim)